movalex/fusion/Scripts/Comp/DEV/MD/AttributeSpreadsheet.md

 * Enter `p` in any table cell and all corresponding input attributes will be listed in Console.
 * Click on the row header to activate the tool
 * Click on column header to sort inputs

+Current version (0.2.3) has quite large changelog in comparison to the last known version of `hos_AttributeSpreadsheet`.
+You can find full list of new features and fixes inside a script file.

+_The most significant improvements:_

+* Point data with X and Y elements are both adjustable and now work with mathematical modifiers
+* Corner button will reset sorting to default state
+* Tool name and ID is added to a table to improve sorting abilities
+* You can add expressions to Point data values, such as Center.X, Center.Y
+* Added logging, most errors are caught with Console feedback
+* Set active tool by clicking on row header
+* Use this script as a standalone tool (Fusion Studio feature).
+Provide a remote machine IP as an argument to a script to do remote management

+*Requirements:*

+* Python 3.6
+* Fusion Standalone v.9 and v.16+, Davinci Resolve v.16+
+* PySide2 (can be installed automatically)

 *Automatic PySide2 installation*